4d/docs/website/translated_docs/es/API/formulaClass.md

  $f.message() //displays "Hello world"
 ```

-Syntax with brackets is also supported:
+También se admite la sintaxis con paréntesis:

 ```4d
  $f["message"]() //displays "Hello world"
 ```

 Note that, even if it does not have parameters (see below), an object function to be executed must be called with ( ) parenthesis.
-Calling only the object property will return a new reference to the formula (and will not execute it):
+Llamar sólo a la propiedad del objeto devolverá una nueva referencia a la fórmula (y no la ejecutará):

 ```4d
- $o:=$f.message //returns the formula object in $o
+ $o:=$f.message //devuelve el objeto fórmula en $o
 ```

 You can also execute a function using the [`apply()`](#apply) and [`call()`](#call) functions: